The Mergers & Acquisitions Review: Bangladesh

 The corporate bond market in Bangladesh is still in its infancy, with very few publicly placed corporate bonds.
-The lack of demand for such debt instruments has, therefore, discouraged companies from floating the option.36
+The lack of demand for such debt instruments has, therefore, discouraged companies from floating the option.46

 There are no provisions in the Labour Act 2006 or concerned rules that apply specifically to M&A transactions.
 However, as far as intra-group M&A transactions are concerned, there has not been much concern that would necessitate legislative intervention.
-However, in private and public transactions, the impact of M&A transactions on employees and the safeguarding of their rights and interests need to be addressed.
-Presently, as has been seen in the Robi merger case, the High Court plays a pivotal role in ensuring the rights and interests of employees in M&A transactions that may potentially have an adverse impact on employee rights.
-Parties to an M&A deal are required to undertake comprehensive due diligence on employment law compliance of the target company.
+However, in private and public transactions, the impact of M&A transactions on the employees and the safeguarding of their rights and interests needs to be addressed.
+Presently, as has been seen in the Robi merger case, the High Court plays a pivotal role in ensuring the rights and interests of the employees in M&A transactions that may potentially have adverse impact on employee rights.
+Parties to an M&A deal are necessitated to undertake comprehensive due diligence on employment law compliance of the target company.

 i Taxations in connection with M&A transactions

 A lower tax rate of 10 per cent applies on capital gains made by firms and companies from transferring public company shares listed on stock exchanges, and 5 per cent for sponsor shareholders and directors of banks, financial institutions, insurance companies, merchant banks, leasing companies, portfolio management companies, stock dealers or stockbrokers.
 For other individuals, these gains are exempt from tax.
-Capital gains made from transferring stocks or shares in a publicly listed company made by a non-resident assessee are exempt from tax if similar exemptions may be used by them in their country of residence.
+Capital gains made from transferring stocks or shares in a publicly listed company made by a non-resident assessee are exempt from tax if similar exemptions may be availed by them in their country of residence.

-An asset sale structured as a merger in accordance with the income tax rules can be tax neutral for the parties involved if it satisfies certain conditions.43 A demerger is tax neutral by its structure.
+An asset sale structured as a merger in accordance with the income tax rules can be tax neutral for the parties involved if it satisfies certain conditions.53 A demerger is tax neutral by its structure.
 Following a demerger, the undertaking's transfer is dealt with in the same way as a share sale.

 All other asset sales, including slump sales and item-wise sales, attract a 15 per cent capital gains tax.
 In addition, there is a potential 15 per cent VAT obligation triggered by an asset sale.
 Individuals holding an asset for less than five years are required to pay capital gains tax at the highest applicable income tax rate.
 The only exemptions are mergers and demergers.

-ii Corporate income tax
+ii Corporate income tax (CIT)

-iii Income tax incentives
+iii Income-tax incentives

 iv Covid-19 tax incentives